bai101315/LeetCode-Assistant/README.md

-# Agent_Base CLI
+# AgentFlow

+AgentFlow is a local multi-agent orchestration and governance framework built on LangGraph and LangChain.

+It focuses on runtime-level concerns that appear when multiple agents run in the same local environment: tool context control, middleware governance, memory persistence, session isolation, local sandbox execution, MCP tool integration, and customizable agent behavior.

-Agent_Base CLI is a local multi-agent command-line application built on LangGraph and LangChain.
-It supports custom agents with independent role definitions, model connections, session persistence, long-term memory, tools, and skills.
+The goal is not only to provide a chat interface, but to provide a configurable Agent Runtime for building task-specific agents with independent role definitions, model connections, memory spaces, tool permissions, and skills.

-The project is designed for local experimentation and extensible agent workflows, including research assistants, coding assistants, learning companions, daily report agents, and other task-specific AI agents.
+## Design Goals

+AgentFlow is designed around several runtime-level problems:

+- Prevent context pollution between multiple agents running in the same process.
+- Avoid exposing all tools to every agent by default.
+- Keep long-running conversations resumable through checkpointed session state.
+- Preserve useful long-term user and task context through per-agent memory.
+- Keep MCP and local tools controllable as the tool surface grows.
+- Provide a local execution model that is practical on Windows while still enforcing path and permission boundaries.

 ## Features

-- Multi-agent CLI management: create, delete, switch, and chat with custom agents.
+- Agent lifecycle management: create, delete, switch, and resume custom agents.
-- Per-agent identity: each agent can have its own `SOUL.md` role and behavior definition.
+- Runtime context isolation: each agent can maintain independent role definition, session thread, memory file, and workspace.
-- Per-agent model configuration: provider model, API key, and base URL can be configured during creation.
+- Agent-level model binding: configure provider model, API key, and base URL per agent.
-- Persistent sessions: each agent uses an independent thread ID and can continue previous conversations.
-- Long-term memory: each agent can maintain its own `memory.json`.
-- Tool system: configurable tool groups for web search, file access, file writing, and shell execution.
+- Tool governance: expose tools by configurable groups such as web, file read, file write, and bash.
+- Deferred tool discovery: integrate MCP tools through a delayed `tool_search` mechanism to reduce prompt context overhead.
+- Middleware governance: support summarization, memory update, loop detection, clarification, and tool error handling.
+- Long-term memory and session persistence: combine per-agent memory with SQLite checkpointing.
-- Skill system: load reusable skills from the local `skills/` directory.
+- Skill injection: load reusable skills from local public/custom skill directories.
-- MCP extension support: optional external tools can be configured through `extensions_config.json`.
-- SQLite checkpoint support for local state persistence.

 ## Tech Stack